laravel/bootcamp.laravel.com/resources/docs/installation.md

 ./vendor/bin/sail up
 ```

+The first time you run the Sail up command, Sail's application containers will be built on your local machine.
+This could take several minutes.
+Don't worry, subsequent attempts to start Sail will be much faster.

-> *Tip* You can [create an alias](https://laravel.com/docs/sail#configuring-a-bash-alias) that allows you execute Sail's commands more easily.
+> *Tip* You can [create a shell alias](https://laravel.com/docs/sail#configuring-a-shell-alias) that allows you execute Sail's commands more easily.

 Once the application's Docker containers have been started, you can access the application in your web browser at: [http://localhost](http://localhost).